Table of Contents

 In an industry dominated by trial-and-error methods and generational knowledge, Dr. Justice makes a point of bringing scientific rigor to her company’s processes.

-Recently, she’s been conducting experiments to dispel myths about drying, curing, and other post-cultivation processes.
+Recently, she’s been conducting CBD science experiments to dispel myths about drying, curing, and other post-cultivation processes.

 As the industry stands now, there’s very little research about post-harvest physiology.
 Drying and curing methods vary wildly from company to company.
 There are no standards and little understanding of when each step has been completed or even why each post-harvest action should be taken in the first place.